hzFishy/UnrealNotes/content/Unreal Engine/Engine & Editor/Blueprint Generation in Editor.md

 > [!Info] About Slate classes
 > Since all slate widgets are contained in `TSharedPtr`s, I won't always type `TSharedPtr<SSomeWIdget>` but `SSomeWidget`.

+> [!Warning] Small disclaimer
+> This topic has a LOT going on under the hood, I won't mention EVERYTHING that happens when doing X with Y, I talk about the important/relevant stuff happening.

 # Bones